hellorahat/CrossComputeTools/PDFExtract/Phase1/Iteration1/input.md

 #### This tool extracts information from PDF documents with the click of a button.

 ## Step 1: Text to extract
 #### First, input the text you would like to retrieve from the pdf.
-Seperate all phrases in a new line.
+Put each search phrase in a separate line.

 { textToExtract }